Georgina Nkrumah Aboah

 Georgina Nkrumah Aboah (born 2 June 1959) is a member of the Parliament of Ghana, representing for Asikuma-Odoben-Brakwa in the Central region.

 Personal life

 Georgina is married with two children.
 She is a Christian (Methodist).

 Early life and education

-Georgina was born on 2 June 1959 in Breman-Brakwa in the Central region.
+She was born on 2 June 1959 in Breman-Brakwa in the Central region.
+She earned her diploma at the University of Ghana in 1990–92.

-Education

-She did her diploma at the University of Ghana in 1990–1992.

 She attended University of Education, Winneba in 2000-2008 where she had B' Education in Educational Administration.
 She further obtained M' Edu in Guidance and Counselling in 2008–2010.

 Politics

 She is a member of the National Democratic Congress.

 She was a member of parliament for Asikuma-Odoben Brakwa Constituency in the Central Region.

-She was a committee member of Business, Gender and Children, Health.

 Employment

 She is an educationist.
-She was the Coordinator in charge of SHS at the Tema Metropolitan Office of the GES.
-She was the DCE for Asikuma-Odoben-Brakwa District from 30 April 2009- January, 2013.
+She was Coordinator in charge of SHS at the Tema Metropolitan Office of the GES.
+She was the DCE for Asikuma-Odoben-Brakwa District from 30 April 2009-January, 2013.